neondatabase/neon/docs/rfcs/033-storage-controller-drain-and-fill.md

 #### Storage Controller Crash

-When the storage controller starts up resset the node scheduling policy of all nodes in states `Draining`, `Filling` or `PauseForRestart` to `Active`.
+When the storage controller starts up reset the node scheduling policy of all nodes in states `Draining`, `Filling` or `PauseForRestart` to `Active`.